In this Article, we share with you the post-Companies Act 2013, the kinds of Business Entities you may form in India

 It has to hold a statutory meeting of members and file a Statutory Report with the Registrar of Companies.

 It must be noted that the financial status of the company is public and requires public disclosure of its operational outcomes hence there is no confidentiality.
 The regulatory regime is very strict for Public Limited Companies and resultant compliance cost is also high.
 But it is suitable for large scale businesses that require huge capital and allied resources.
 The ease of raising capital by issuing shares or through loans and ability to attract high quality talents to manage the company affairs, democratic management etc., make it an ideal format for large scale businesses.

-Copyright (c) 2015.
-CA Firm Faridabad, Chartered Accountants, Income Tax Returns, Low cost New Company Formation, Part Time CFO Services, Internal Audit, ERP Implementation, Guidance
+Copyright (c) 2016.
+CA Firm Faridabad, Chartered Accountant, Income Tax Returns, Low cost New Company Formation, Internal Audit, ERP Implementation, Budgeting, Outsourcing